E-bikes have a weight problem, but the 9kg Ares Super Leggera HPS could change that

 The lighter side of e-bikes

-Ares Systems claims the Super Leggara HPS weighs the same as a top-end conventional bike, though as ebiketips.co.uk observes, that isn't strictly true.
+Ares Systems claims the Super Leggara HPS weighs as little as a top-end conventional bike, though as ebiketips.co.uk observes, that isn't strictly true.
 A category-leading road-bike typically hovers around the 7kg mark, but the difference is understandable, due to the need for the drive system and battery in an electric model.

 The Super Leggara HPS uses a remarkably light Watt Assist drive system developed by High Performance Systems and using tech derived from Formula One, and when you detach the bottle-shaped power pack, the weights align much more closely.

 There is, however, a rather significant catch: Ares is a luxury brand, and the Super Leggara HPS will be a limited run of just 24 bikes.
-They will be presented and sold at the company's showrooms in the US, UAE and around Europe.
+They'll be presented and sold at the company's showrooms in the US, UAE and around Europe.

 We remain optimistic though, and hopefully the research involved in developing this 9kg e-bike will eventually trickle down to much more accessible models, and make straining to heave an e-bike upstairs a thing of the past.